chipmuenk/pyfda/README.md

 ## Installing and Starting pyFDA
 You need to have a working Python installation on your computer, preferrably including the libraries listed above.
 I plan to provide binaries / flatpacks but haven't found the time yet.

 There is only one version of pyfda for all supported operating systems, Python and Qt versions.
-As pyfda is a pure Python project (no binaries, no compilation required), you don't need to install anything in principle: You can simply download and unpack the zip file from here and start the program from the top project directory with
+As pyfda is a pure Python project (no binaries, no compilation required), you don't need to install anything in principle: You can simply download and unpack the zip file from here and start the program from the top project directory using `pyfda/pyfdax.py` with

     > python -m pyfda.pyfdax     # Plain Python interpreter